SazidulAlam47/iot-fan-light-control/README.md

 <h2>Getting Started</h2>
 <ol>
     <li><strong>Hardware Setup</strong>: Begin by establishing the hardware configuration.
-Connect the NodeMCU ESP8266 to the relay module and the fan/light as shown in the diagram below</li>
+Connect the NodeMCU ESP8266 (ESP-12E Module) to the relay module and the fan/light as shown in the diagram below</li>
     <li><strong>Blynk Cloud Setup</strong>: Proceed to set up your Blynk Cloud account by visiting the official <a href="https://www.blynk.io/" target="_blank">Blynk</a> website.
 Create your account, establish your IoT template and project, and then generate your unique Blynk Automation Token.</li>
-    <li><strong>ESP8266 Code Configuration</strong>: Access the ESP8266 code, situated within the <code>/esp8266_code</code> directory.
+    <li><strong>NodeMCU Code Configuration</strong>: Access the NodeMCU (ESP-12E Module) code, situated within the <code>/nodemcu_code</code> directory.
 Within this code, replace the Blynk Automation Token with your uniquely generated token, and additionally, provide the SSID and Password of your wireless router.
-Once this code customization is complete, proceed to upload the modified code to your NodeMCU ESP8266 utilizing the Arduino IDE.</li>
+Once this code customization is complete, proceed to upload the modified code to your NodeMCU 1.0 (ESP-12E Module) utilizing the Arduino IDE.</li>
     <li><strong>Web App</strong>: For the web application component, upload the provided web app code found in the <code>/web_app_code</code> directory to VoltBuilder.
 This process will convert the web interface into a native application.
 Ensure you provide your Blynk Automation Token within the Blynk API in the JavaScript code during this step.</li>
 </ol>